Notes on the Geography of France: Paris 1: Gothic

 The limestone tympanum over the right-side door of the west front has scenes from his life.

-Suger additionally saw completed the choir (but not the nave) of the church.
+Suger also saw completed the choir (but not the nave) of the church.

 The choir was built in only four years.
 Ayers writes, "The innovations of Saint-Denis's westwork were nothing in comparison to those of its choir, which can be considered the touchstone of Gothic architecture" (p.
 290).

 Most of the glass is modern, and the heavy piers were added in the 13th century.
-Still, the ambition, to create a symbol of God as light, is clear.
+Still, the ambition is clear: to create a symbol of God as light.
 Light fills not only the tall windows of the clerestory but also of the triforium below, a gallery usually left dark.

 By the time of Suger's death in 1151, only the foundations of the nave were complete.
 Work on them resumed in 1231, at which time the transepts were also added, while the upper part of the choir was rebuilt to harmonize with the nave.
 The work was finished in 1281 with "new extremes of leanness, with minimum supports and maximum glazing" (p.
 289).